Richard Perham

-Richard Nelson Perham, FRS, FMedSci, FRSA (27 April 1937 – 14 February 2015), was Professor of biochemistry at the University of Cambridge, and Master of St John's College, Cambridge 2004–07.
+Richard Nelson Perham (27 April 1937 – 14 February 2015), was Professor of biochemistry at the University of Cambridge, and Master of St John's College, Cambridge 2004–07.
 He was also editor-in-chief of FEBS Journal (Federation of European Biochemical Societies) from 1998 to 2013.

 Education

 Perham attended Latymer Upper School, then St John's College, Cambridge, where he completed his MA (Cantab), PhD and ScD.
 Perham then went on to become a MRC scholar at Laboratory of Molecular Biology (LMB), also at Cambridge.

 Research and career

 Perham was known for his contributions to the chemistry of proteins in multimeric assemblies.

 Societies

 Perham was a member of the following organisations and societies: